Paris events in March welcome early signs of spring and longer days to the City of Lights as events move outside again.

 Paris has measured a significant drop in pollution and noise on car-free days.
 So grab your skate board, bike, or favorite walking shoes, and spend the day outdoors enjoying fresh air and tranquility.

-Paris Half Marathon - (Semi Marathon de Paris) 2023
+Paris Half Marathon - (Semi Marathon de Paris) - 2024

 As a warm up of sorts for the Paris Marathon in April, Paris also hosts an annual half-marathon known as Semi de Paris each year in March.

-This year, the Paris Half Marathon takes place on Sunday, March 5, with about 40,000 runners expected to participate in the 21.1km race.
+This year, the Paris Half Marathon takes place on Sunday, March 3, with about 40,000 runners expected to participate in the 21.1km race.

-The Half Marathon course begins on the Left Bank of the Seine River at Pont de Sully, crosses to the Left Bank and proceeds along the Seine to Pont de Tolbiac near the François Mitterand Library before crossing the bridge and proceeding through Parc de Bercy.
-At Rue de Charenton, runners turn right and make a large loop through Bois de Vincennes, the giant forest and parkland on the east side of the city, and then emerge onto Avenue Daumesnil.
-At Place Felix Eboué, the runners will turn left onto Boulevard de Bercy, continue to the Seine, and again turn left onto Quai de Bercy, continuing along the Seine to Hôtel de Ville before right up to Rue de Rivoli, then making another right to continue onto Place de la Bastille, and then onto the finish line at Rue de Lyon. (to be confirmed soon)
+At Place Felix Eboué, the runners will turn left onto Boulevard de Bercy, continue to the Seine, and again turn left onto Quai de Bercy, continuing along the Seine to Hôtel de Ville before right up to Rue de Rivoli, then making another right to continue onto Place de la Bastille, and then onto the finish line at Rue de Lyon.

 Want to find a good viewing location?
 You'll find the course map here.

-Open Studios: Pere Lachaise, Menilmontant, & Belleville Neighborhoods
+Open Studios: Belleville

 Admission: Free

-One Thousand and One Orchids Show at Jardin des Plantes - 2023
+One Thousand and One Orchids Show at Jardin des Plantes 2024

-Dates: February 8 - March 6, 2022
+Dates: February 8 - March 4, 2024

-Tickets: 7€ adults; buy online or at the greenhouse entrance (admission to the Botanical Garden is free)
+Tickets: 9€ adults; buy online or at the greenhouse entrance (admission to the Botanical Garden is free)Please note: It's best to buy online in advance because dates fill up quickly as this show is extremely popular.

-Paris Foire du Trone - Throne Fair - 2024
+Paris Foire du Trone - Throne Fair 2024

 Visit Paris's huge Foire du Trone, and you'll become part of a tradition and cultural event stretching back to 957 when 15-year old King Lothair established the first Fun Fair, once a festive market featuring gingerbread as a top seller and acrobats and gambling to entertain the crowds.
-Today, roughly 350 attractions including carnival rides, stuffed animals, fries, and beer rule as the fair attracts an estimated 5 million visitors for the shared goal of having fun during its 2-month spring season.
-Especially if you're staying in the Marais, getting to the fair takes less than 10 minutes on the Metro's Line 8.

 Where: Bois de Vincennes on the Reuilly Lawn (Pelouse de Reuilly), 12th arrondissement (Look for the fair on your right soon after you pass through the entrance near the Porte Dorée metro station, or just follow the crowds)